mkpbd/javascript-studay/readme.md

 - event.currentTarget (= this ) – the current element that handles the event (the one that has the handler on it)

 - event.eventPhase – the current phase (capturing=1, target=2, bubbling=3).

+### Event delegation

+Capturing and bubbling allow us to implement one of most powerful event handling patterns called event delegation.

+In the handler we get event.target , see where the event actually happened and handle it.

+**Our task is to highlight a cell \<td\> on click**.

+Instead of assign an onclick handler to each \<td\> (can be many) – we’ll setup the “catch-all” handler on \<table\> element.
+It will use event.target to get the clicked element and highlight it.
+The code: